channingwalton/channingwalton.github.io/_posts/2021-05-18-make-building-blocks.markdown

 ---

 How do we write software that is simple, extensible, composeable?
 This is a very difficult question to answer.

-It is [[Quality Without a Name]], a phrase coined by [[@Christopher Alexander]] in his book, [[The Timeless Way of Building]], which is hard to describe but we all know it when we see it.
+It is Quality Without a Name, a phrase coined by Christopher Alexander in his book, *The Timeless Way of Building*, which is hard to describe but we all know it when we see it.

-The best we can do is to find heuretics which help us produce simple, beautiful software, and here I discuss what I believe to be the most fundamental step which is so often not done.
+The best we can do is to find heuristics which help us produce simple, beautiful software, and here I discuss what I believe to be the most fundamental step which is so often not done.

 ## Axioms

-1. A well designed system is built from well designed components built from smaller well designed components built from well designed elements such as functions, data types, objects, etc. The paradigm – functional programming, object orientation, etc – really doesn't matter, they all offer the means to write well designed systems.
+1. A well designed system is built from well designed components built from smaller well designed components built from well designed elements such as functions, data types, objects, etc. The paradigm – functional programming, object orientation, etc., really doesn't matter, they all offer the means to write well designed systems.
 2. Well designed components, compose well.
-3. For composition to be possible, composable elements must exist.
+3. For composition to be possible, composeable elements must exist.
 4. For a thing to be quickly and easily understood by a human, it must be comprised of a small number of elements, six at most for the average mind.
 With experience we are able to chunk information and hold more information, but we are still limited to six chunks.

 ## Decomposition